lcthomas/eng612s22/labs/lab-6.md

     * The pre-packaged datasets include various kinds of visual content (photos, illustrations, maps, comics, etc) from Chronicling America’s Newspaper Navigator dataset, all from 1905, and their corresponding metadata.
 The visual content is generally included in a .zip file, and the metadata is in both json and csv format.
 You may want to select different kinds of visual content to complete the assignment, or you may want to focus on just one.
     * Learn about Chronicling America here: <https://chroniclingamerica.loc.gov/about/>
 * 2014 snapshot of the Tate Collection: <https://github.com/tategallery/collection>
     * This repo includes metadata for ~70,000 artworks owned or jointly owned by the Tate Museum.
 It also includes metadata for ~3,500 artists.
 It was last updated in 2014.
 It does not include the artworks themselves.
+(This is the metadata used in *A Sort of Joy (Thousands of Exhausted Things)* performance discussed in Ch 3 of *Data Feminism*.)
     * A number of people have used this metadata for various applications, which you might find useful in completing this assignment.
 The page above includes a list, but Florian Kräutli’s visualizations are a good starting point: <http://research.kraeutli.com/index.php/2013/11/the-tate-collection-on-github/>.
 * 20th-Century American Bestsellers: <http://bestsellers.lib.virginia.edu/>
-    * This data is not available in Excel/csv form; it is only possible to examine the data using the website interface.
+    * This data is not available in Excel/csv form; it is only possible to examine the data using the website interface (unless you scrape it from the website).
 Still, it would be possible to complete your assignment using this dataset.
     * Learn a bit more about the data here: <http://bestsellers.lib.virginia.edu/help/credits/>
     * Learn about a 2003 exhibit using the data here: <https://www.jstor.org/stable/20864015?seq=1#metadata_info_tab_contents>
     * Learn about a 2013 adaptation of the 2003 exhibit online: <https://explore.lib.virginia.edu/exhibits/show/bestsellers>